Housos vs. Authority

-Housos vs. Authority is an Australian film, based upon the stories and characters of the Housos television series, created by Paul Fenech.
+Housos vs. Authority is a 2012 Australian comedy film, based upon the stories and characters of the Housos television series, created by Paul Fenech.

 The film was released to Australian cinemas on 1 November 2012, following several pre-release screenings around the country.
 Directed, produced and written by Fenech, the film was made for a modest budget of $200,000 and was distributed by Transmission Films.
 Upon release, the film was a box office success, grossing $1,386,692 throughout Australia.